aashutoshdhungana/HouseBrokerApplication/Readme.md

 - **Listing Management**
   - Brokers can create, update, and delete property listings.
   - Listings include address, price, property type, contact info, and images.
+  - Listing can be filtered based on the type of listing and the price
+  - There are endpoint to fetch minimal data or eager load all the related data at once

 - **Image Upload**
   - Brokers can upload and manage listing images.